Cherrybelle: 2022: Come back

-During the 11th anniversary of the group, former pioneer members reunited as "Chibi Chibi" and begin appearing in numerous events.
-The personnel who joined in comeback were 7 people, has been Angel, Cherly, Christy, Ryn, Kezia, Steffy, and Novi.
+During the 11th anniversary of the group, former pioneer members reunited as "Chibi Chibi" and began appearing in numerous events.
+The personnel who joined the comeback were 7 people, has been Angel, Cherly, Christy, Ryn, Kezia, Steffy, and Novi.

-On September 15, 2023, Chibi Chibi released a single entitled "Dilema (Dilemma)" which was the group's debut song which was rearranged.
+On 15 September 2023, Chibi Chibi released a single entitled "Dilema (Dilemma)", which was the group's debut song, which was rearranged.

 Etymology

 Cherrybelle is taken from 2 foreign language words, namely Cherry (cherries) and Belle (beautiful - French).
 With the philosophy that Cherrybelle personnel are "Sweet" and "Beautiful" teenage girls.